 Taking intimate photos of people without their consent for sexual gratification can be a misdemeanor or felony, depending on the defendant’s criminal history and the age of the victim.
 It is also an extraordinary risk crime.
 A conviction for invasion of privacy for sexual gratification may result in up to 2 years in prison, a fine of up to $100,000, and classification as a sex offender.

 Exposing your genitals to another person is considered indecent exposure and a violation of Colorado law.
 Masturbating in public is also considered indecent exposure.
-Indecent exposure is a class 1 misdemeanor in Colorado and can result in up to 18 months in prison and a $5,000 fine.
+Indecent exposure is a class 1 misdemeanor in Colorado and can result in up to 364 days in jail and/or a $1,000 fine.
 A conviction for indecent exposure may also require you to register as a sex offender.

 Exposing your intimate body parts, having sex in public, or exposing your genitals to offend another person is a violation of Colorado’s public indecency statute.
-Public indecency is a class 1 petty offense.
-A conviction for public indecency could result in up to 6 months in jail and a fine of up to $500.
+Public indecency is a petty offense.
+A conviction for public indecency could result in up to 10 days jail and a fine of up to $300.

 Lewd conduct involves exposing your genitals, having sex in public or masturbating in public, or fondling another person is a violation of Colorado’s public indecency and indecent exposure laws.
 The penalties for lewd conduct depend on whether the conduct is charged as public indecency or indecent exposure.